-I know that all the solutions which I just described are not easy to follow – especially at the beginning.
+I know that all the solutions that I just described are not easy to follow – especially at the beginning.
 However, don’t forget that these changes – correct information, a positive attitude, a relaxed body, deep breathing, correct nutrition, correct piano practice and physical training – will simultaneously solve many other piano-related problems: performance anxiety, various health issues, low productivity and that dreadful feeling of being lost, sad and unbalanced.

 Once you get ‘into the rhythm’ of changing your life for the better, you’ll enjoy it so much that you won’t be able to live otherwise.
 Besides solving your ‘cold hands’ dilemma, you’ll also become calmer, stronger, healthier and happier!

 The important thing is to never give up!
 Don’t become disappointed if your hands will not become warmer overnight.
 My hands are still getting cold from time to time – but at least I know what to do to improve the situation!
 Nobody is perfect and we all deal with countless failures and frustrations on our way towards a certain goal.
 However, there is one thing we should remember, especially when it becomes really hard: Success usually lies just beyond failure.
 It is not only a wise quote (signed by Cortes), it is a simple law of the universe.

 It’s time for a change of habits and a change of temperature! 🙂